 Have you considered solo travel?
 If yes, here is where to start:

 1 – Choose your destination

-Research what are the safest destinations for solo female travelers.
+Research what are the safest destinations for solo female travellers.
 Start solo travel career wisely and make your first trip to a country known for its safe environment and friendly locals.
-Another thing to have in mind is to what extend the locals speak English.
+Another thing to have in mind is to what extent the locals speak English.
 It is always better to be able easily to communicate if you need help.